 Pro Tip: Mrizi i Zanave without a reservation, particularly on weekends, has a high probability of turning you away at the door.
 Book at least a week in advance during the summer months.

 Fustanella Farm operates on similar principles at a smaller, more intimate scale.
-Local wine from the Berat region — made from the indigenous Kallmet grape — pairs naturally with the heavier meat dishes and typically costs $5 to $10 USD per bottle at the source.
+Local wine from the Berat region — made from the indigenous Kallmet grape — pairs naturally with the heavier meat dishes and typically costs $5 to $10 per bottle at the source.
 It is considerably better than you’d expect.

-Common tourist scams to avoid in Albania
+What tourist scams should you avoid in Albania?

 Defensive habits worth building from day one: